-The journey was daunting—over 30 hours of nonstop driving from our hideout in North Texas to the Washington State capital, Olympia.
+The journey was daunting—over 30 hours of nonstop driving from our hideout in North Texas to the Oregon capital, Salem.
 Pat was in the lead, steering the first of five vehicles, each loaded with enough firepower to hold back a small army.
 Behind us, trailing by twenty minutes for strategic advantage, was a second convoy of six more vehicles.
 Altogether, we had over fifty of our people ready to face down tyranny.
 The militia allies coming in from across the country numbered more than twelve hundred, all aligned and ready to make a stand.
 Even Steve Bannon’s folks were joining by the hundreds, committed to stopping the first state from slipping into gun confiscation and determined to save the Republic, no matter the cost.

 After the initial twenty minutes of driving, silence settled over our vehicle.
 Each of us drifted into our own thoughts, the weight of the journey pressing down like the gathering storm clouds.
 In the lead car were Ben up front, Luke sitting across from Pat, and Peter Hanson—one of our more unpredictable allies.
 Peter was once suspected to be a Fed, especially with the constant stream of racially charged nonsense that came out of his mouth.
 Sometimes, he sounded so much like a plant, almost baiting us.
 But after a rough test we put him through, Peter proved himself.
 His heart was in the right place; he was just an idiot on certain topics.
 And in times like these, revolutions and all, sometimes you have to let certain things slide.
 Our tent was wide, embracing all those ready to fight, flaws and all.